Yes, participants must complete at least one action per section.

 Each project may apply for up to $3,000.

-Applications will be accepted from September 1 to October 31.
+Applications for 2018 will be accepted from August 15 to October 1.

-Grant recipients will be notified in early December.
-Once the Office of Sustainability receives a current W-9 form from the school, checks will be processed and delivered.
+Grant recipients will be notified in November.
+Once the Office of Sustainability receives a current W-9 form from the school, checks will be processed and made available for pick-up.